High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Proofs for sample complexity upper bounds

 \subsection{Sample complexity upper bound for Algorithm~\ref{alg:inputDesign}}

 In the following, we present the full version of Theorem~\ref{th:sampleComlexityAlgo} along with its proof.
 Note that, the Theorem is presented in full generality, to provide theoretical insights.
 Depending on the update rule for $\rho_k$ corollaries can be derived directly. \begin{theorem} Let Algorithm~\ref{alg:ID} be used with the excitation input derived by Algorithm~\ref{alg:inputDesign}.
-Then, the estimate $\hat \theta$ of Algorithm~\ref{alg:ID} satisfies $\Prob\left[\hat \theta \neq \theta_*\right] \le \delta$ and terminates no later than when $k$ satisfies
+Then, the estimate $\hat \theta$ of Algorithm~\ref{alg:ID} satisfies $\Prob\left[\hat \theta \neq \theta_*\right] \le \delta$ and with probability at least $1-\delta$ terminates no later than when $k$ satisfies

 where

 with $\Sigma_{\Delta_i}^\frac{1}{2}(\tau)$ as defined in \eqref{eq:defVarianceError} and $c_{u_j}^\mathrm{Alg}(\tau)$ and $c_w(\tau)$ as defined in~\eqref{eq:PEALgo}. \end{theorem} \begin{proof} The result follows directly by using Theorem~\ref{thMeta:sampleComplexityUpperBound_General} and the \ac{PE} coefficients derived in Lemma~\ref{le:PEInputDesgin}. \end{proof}